cardstream/SDK-Java/README.md

 ```
 > NB: This is a sample request.
 The gateway features many more options.
 Please see our integration guides for more details.

-Then, depending on your integration method, you'd either call (as a promise):
+Then, depending on your integration method, you'd either call:

 ```
 var gatewayResponse = gateway.directRequest(params);